lVlyke/stellar-mod-loader/README.md

 ### Archive invalidation

 Certain games require a feature called **Archive Invalidation** to properly load mod files.
-If this setting is enabled, Starfield Mod Loader will automatically enable archive invalidation to ensure all mods are loaded properly.
+If this setting is enabled, Stellar will automatically enable archive invalidation to ensure all mods are loaded properly.

 **NOTE:** It is recommended to also enable the "Manage Config/INI Files" option.
 However if it is disabled, and existing config files can be located, archive invalidation can still be enabled.